The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 Things to know before you buy a Jet Ski

-Still think a Jet Ski is worth your time and money?
+Still, do you think a Jet Ski is worth your time and money?
 Read on.

 How to ride a Jet Ski

-But that doesn’t mean that you can just hop on one and ride it like you’d ride a motorcycle on the road.
+We mentioned earlier that Jet Skis are more accessible to drive than what it appears to be.
+But that doesn’t mean you can hop on one and ride it like a motorcycle on the road.
+Here are a few tips for first-timers riding a Jet Ski.

 Rent a ski.
 Try before you buy.
 Take time to understand how the controls work.

 Most manufacturers will give you a detailed instruction booklet and a user manual.
 Take your time reading this.
-In addition to this, there are detailed videos on YouTube that guide you through the basics for different Jet Ski models.
-You might want to check them out before you venture on your maiden drive.
+In addition to this, there are explicit videos on YouTube that guide you through the basics of different Jet Ski models.
+You might want to check them before you venture on your maiden drive.

-At top speed, a Jet Ski might move almost 300-feet before it sputters to a stop.
-Ensure that you steer clear of other watercraft and obstacles if any.
+At top speed, a Jet Ski might move almost 300 feet before it sputters to a stop.
+Ensure that you steer clear of other watercraft and obstacles, if any.
 Keep the finger on the throttle at all times.
 If you notice that you might crash into something, use the throttle to divert the watercraft away to safety before you slow down again.

 Docking

-If you have a SeaDoo or a Yamaha that comes with iBR or RIDE, then it becomes a lot easier.
-But if you don’t, then docking will be one of the most essential skills that you need to master.
+Docking a PWC is a skill that will come with much practice and patience.
+It becomes much more manageable if you have a SeaDoo or Yamaha with iBR or RIDE.
+But if you don’t, then docking will be one of the most essential skills you must master.

-If your PWC has reverse or neutral, you can tap forward, slow down a tad and then shift to reverse when you are close to the dock.
+The trick is to go as slowly as possible without crashing into the dock or fellow vessels.
+If your PWC has reverse or neutral, you can tap forward, slow down, and shift to reverse when close to the dock.
 Keep repeating this until you dock safely.

 Once again, you’ve got to be very slow when you dock.
 We cannot emphasize this enough.
 If the PWC does not have reverse or brakes, then learn to do a spin while in neutral.
-This will help minimize the momentum allowing you to get really slow when you approach a dock.
+This will help minimize the momentum, allowing you to get slow when approaching a dock.

 PWC lifts can be mounted to the dock as well.
 These will lift the PWC above the water and can be very useful in preventing flooding.
 However, these are usually more expensive.

+Then, shore ramps can be installed on any shore.
+You can even get extensions for these.
 Pick one that serves the purpose without costing an arm and a leg.

 Understanding No-Wake Zones

-Always idle in no-wake zones, lest you want to invite a ticket (and a worst one at that) from the water police.
+These can be identified by floating white cones.
+Always idle in no-wake zones, lest you want to invite a ticket (and a worse one at that) from the water police.

 Essential equipment that you cannot drive without